Daiaatena/Accrual-Period-Analyzer/README.md

 Description:

 Inspired by a challenge to explore creative AI solutions, I developed the Accrual Period Analyzer as a personal project to automate accrual period analysis.
-Includes warnings and error highlighting to helo users quickly review potential issues.
+Includes warnings and error highlighting to help users quickly review potential issues.
 Built using no companies specific data

 Features: